opendatabio/opendatabio/resources/docs/en/API.md

   - `taggedWidth` - the list of tags applied to the dataset

-<a name="endpoint_herbaria"></a>
+<a name="endpoint_biocollections"></a>
 ***
-### Herbaria Endpoint
+### Biocollections Endpoint
-The `herbaria` endpoint interact with the [herbaria](management_objects#herbaria) table.
-Their basic usage is getting the list of Biological Collections (Herbaria and other plant and non-plant repositories of biological samples) registered in the database.
-Using for getting `herbarium_id` for importing data with the [Vouchers API](#endpoint_vouchers)).
+The `biocollections` endpoint interact with the [biocollections](management_objects#biocollections) table.
+Their basic usage is getting the list of Biological Collections (Biocollections and other individual and non-individual repositories of biological samples) registered in the database.
+Using for getting `biocollection_id` for importing data with the [Vouchers API](#endpoint_vouchers)).

 #### GET optional parameters  `id` only
-- `id=list` return only 'herbaria' having the id or ids provided (ex `id=1,2,3,10`)
+- `id=list` return only 'biocollections' having the id or ids provided (ex `id=1,2,3,10`)

 #### Fields obtained with 'simple' option
-  - `id` - the id of the repository or museum in the herbaria table (a local database id)
+  - `id` - the id of the repository or museum in the biocollections table (a local database id)
   - `name` - the name of the repository or museum
   - `acronym` - the repository or museum acronym
-  - `irn` - only for Herbaria, the number of the herbarium in the [Index Herbariorum](http://sweetgum.nybg.org/science/ih/)
+  - `irn` - only for Biocollections, the number of the biocollection in the [Index Herbariorum](http://sweetgum.nybg.org/science/ih/)

 <a name="endpoint_measurements"></a>
 ***
 ### Measurements Endpoint
 The `measurements` endpoint interact with the [measurements](Auxiliary-Objects#measurements) table.
-Their basic usage is getting Data linked to Plants, Taxons, Locations or Vouchers, regardless of datasets, so it is usefull when you want particular measurements from different datasets that you have access for.
+Their basic usage is getting Data linked to Individuals, Taxons, Locations or Vouchers, regardless of datasets, so it is usefull when you want particular measurements from different datasets that you have access for.
 If you want a full dataset, use the web interface, as it prepares a complete set of the dataset measurements and their associated data tables for download in your Job tab.

-#### GET optional parameters `id`, `taxon`,`dataset`,`trait`,`plant`,`voucher`,`location`,`limit`,`offset`
+#### GET optional parameters `id`, `taxon`,`dataset`,`trait`,`individual`,`voucher`,`location`,`limit`,`offset`
 - `id=list of ids` return only the measurement or measurements having the id or ids provided (ex `id=1,2,3,10`)
-- `taxon=list of ids or names` return only the measurements related to the Taxons, both direct taxon measurements and indirect taxon measurements from their plants and vouchers (ex `taxon=Aniba,Licaria`).
+- `taxon=list of ids or names` return only the measurements related to the Taxons, both direct taxon measurements and indirect taxon measurements from their individuals and vouchers (ex `taxon=Aniba,Licaria`).
 Does not consider descendants taxons for this use `taxon_root` instead.
-In the example only measurements directly linked to the genus and genus level identified vouchers and plants will be retrieved.
+In the example only measurements directly linked to the genus and genus level identified vouchers and individuals will be retrieved.
 - `taxon_root=list of ids or names` similar to `taxon`, but get also measurements for descendants taxons of the informed query (ex `taxon=Lauraceae` will get measurements linked to Lauraceae and any taxon that belongs to it;
 - `dataset=list of ids` return only the  measurements belonging to the datasets informed (ex `dataset=1,2`) - allows to get all data from a dataset.
 - `trait=list of ids or export_names` return only the  measurements for the traits informed (ex `trait=DBH,DBHpom` or `dataset=2?trait=DBH`) - allows to get data for a particular trait
-- `plant=list of plant ids` return only the  measurements for the plant ids informed (ex `plant=1000,1200`)
+- `individual=list of individual ids` return only the  measurements for the individual ids informed (ex `individual=1000,1200`)
 - `voucher=list of voucher ids` return only the  measurements for the voucher ids informed (ex `voucher=345,321`)
-- `location=list of voucher ids` return only measurements for the locations ids informed (ex `location=4,321`)- does not retrieve measurements for plants and vouchers in those locations, only measured locations, like plot soil surveys data.
+- `location=list of voucher ids` return only measurements for the locations ids informed (ex `location=4,321`)- does not retrieve measurements for individuals and vouchers in those locations, only measured locations, like plot soil surveys data.
 - `limit` and `offset` are SQL statements to limit the amount of data when trying to download a large number of measurements, as the request may fail due to memory constraints.
 See [Common endpoints](#endpoint_common).

 #### Fields obtained with 'simple' option
   - `id` - the id of the measurement in the measurements table (a local database id)
-  - `measured_type` - the measured object, one of Plant, Location, Taxon or Voucher
+  - `measured_type` - the measured object, one of Individual, Location, Taxon or Voucher
-  - `measured_id` - the id of the measured object in the respective object table (plants.id, locations.id, taxons.id, vouchers.id)
+  - `measured_id` - the id of the measured object in the respective object table (individuals.id, locations.id, taxons.id, vouchers.id)
-  - `measuredFullname` - the fullname of the measured object (for a Plant will be Location+Tag, for a Voucher Collector+Number, for a Location is name and for the Taxon its fullname)
+  - `measuredFullname` - the fullname of the measured object (for a Individual will be Location+Tag, for a Voucher Collector+Number, for a Location is name and for the Taxon its fullname)
   - `traitName` - the export_name for the trait measured
   - `valueActual` - the value for the measurement (format depends on trait type)
   - `traitUnit` - the unit of measurement for quantitative traits